awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :Will you allow your child to come alone to see me?
 He :can have every apple he can carry.
-By the way, being clean :and above board, you must be above bad cases, but you began :to bring in off-color cases after April.
+By the way, being clean :and above board, you must be above bad cases, but you began :to bring in off-colour cases after April.
  :
  :I agree you do not cross the law, but why let men win :in a black cause on any basis?
 Why not build up your cases